How to screen tenants

 For self-employed applicants: call the accountant using a number from the accountant's own website.
 Say you are verifying income for a rental application and ask them to confirm the letter is genuine and that the income stated is accurate.
 A legitimate accountant will confirm this.
 If they are evasive, say they cannot discuss it, or the number on the application does not match their website, treat this as a significant concern.
 Also consider whether the business has any visible online presence, reviews, or trading history that supports the claimed income level and trading period.

 A written reference letter proves nothing.
 Call the current landlord or property manager using a number you find independently.
 Ask: did they pay on time?
 Any arrears?
 How did they look after the property?
 Were there any inspection issues?
 Was the bond refunded in full?
-And then the question that reveals the most: "Would you rent to this person again without hesitation?"
-Any pause, qualifier or hedge is telling.
-A strong reference is immediate and unequivocal.
+Focus on the substance of the answer, not how it is delivered.
+Specific concerns, late payments, damage, unresolved disputes, breaches, are what to act on.
+Communication style varies across cultures, language backgrounds, and individual personalities, and treating tonal qualifiers as red flags can introduce indirect discrimination risk.

 Keep reference results strictly confidential.
 The person giving you a reference is sharing information in good faith, often about someone they still have contact with.
 Disclosing what a reference said to the applicant, or to anyone else, could put the referee in an uncomfortable or potentially unsafe situation.
 Reference information should be used to inform your decision and documented internally.
 It should never be shared with the applicant or repeated outside the screening process.

 You can also check eCourts WA at ecourts.justice.wa.gov.au to search the applicant's full name for any tribunal or court history.
 This is a public register so accessing it is not a privacy breach.
-However, any result must be assessed proportionately and in context, not used as an automatic disqualifier.
-See the eCourts section below for the important nuance on this.
+Any result must be assessed proportionately and in context, not used as an automatic disqualifier.

-Run TICA, NTD and a credit check but follow the law
+Run TICA, NTD and credit, but follow the law

 Self-employed applicants are not higher-risk tenants by definition.
 Many are excellent.
 But verifying their income is genuinely harder than verifying a salary, and the documentation required is different.
 This is where a lot of landlords get caught out: accepting documents that look legitimate without doing the checks that confirm they actually are.